psi-im/psi/README.md

 ### Comments and wishes

 We like constructive comments and wishes to functions of program.
-You may contact with us in [XMPP Conference](psi-dev@conference.jabber.ru) for descussing of your ideas.
-Some of them will be drawed up as feature requests in our [Bug Tracker](https://github.com/psi-im/psi/issues).
+You may contact with us in [XMPP Conference](psi-dev@conference.jabber.ru) for discussing of your ideas.
+Some of them will be drawn up as feature requests in our [Bug Tracker](https://github.com/psi-im/psi/issues).

 ### Translations